-Placement on this list as Best-Qualified is not a guarantee that you will be offered an interview for any given vacancy...ALL approved candidates will be placed on this list of eligible candidates in one Best-Qualified randomized scoring band for at least one year.
+Placement on this list as Best-Qualified is not a guarantee that you will be offered an interview for any given vacancy...ALL approved candidates will be placed on this list of eligible candidates in one Best-Qualified randomized scoring band.
 The list of eligible candidates will be used by our local offices as vacancies become available...

 To find out if a Local Department of Social Services is currently recruiting for this classification, please contact their Personnel office directly; contact information for our Local Departments of Social Services can be found at the Department of Human Services' website, http://dhr.maryland.gov/local-offices/ .

 This Statewide recruitment is reopened to allow additional candidates to apply and to establish a list of eligible candidates to be used to fill current and future vacancies occurring in our Local Department of Social Services and regional Offices of Child Support throughout the State.

 Applicants should indicate on their applications all counties (or Baltimore City) where they are willing to accept employment for this classification.
 As positions become available, our Local Departments of Social Services and regional Offices of Child Support will consider approved candidates from the eligible list.

 A Child Support Specialist I is the intermediate level of child support work.
 Employees in this classification investigate and analyze child support cases and initiate appropriate actions to establish, maintain and enforce support payments for dependent children in accordance with applicable Federal and State laws, rules and regulations.